gerald1248/operator-antipattern-slides/slides/slides.md

 # {bgcss=sg10}
 <img src="assets/img/operator-split02.png"/>

 <aside class="notes">The two key components of an operator are the controller and the custom resource definition.
-Both have important advantages.</aside>
+Both make important contributions.</aside>

 # {bgcss=sg10}
 <img src="assets/img/operator-split03.png"/>

-<aside class="notes">It's striking, however, that only the custom resource definition raises a number of concerns.</aside>
+<aside class="notes">It's striking, however, that only the custom resource definition also raises a number of warning flags.</aside>

 # Developer experience {bgcss=sg10 .with-links}